18F/ffd-info-exchange/docs/team-practices.md

 ## Retrospectives
 Retros are a forum private to the team where we will review what went well and what didn't.
 Retros will be 30 minutes in length and private to our team.
-On request, we can also include product owners and product stewards who aren't normally in attendance.
+On request, we can also exclude product owners and product stewards who are normally in attendance.
 Here's the time breakdown for each retro:

 1 minute : Vote from 1-5 on how the sprint went (1 --> Poor, 5--> Excellent)